 I married my best friend Reid on June 10th, 2006, and I am absolutely convinced that we have been given to one another to get through this life.
-I love him so much, and life has been a constant adventure we’re desperately trying to get through together…as we walk with Jesus and trust Him to write our story.
+This life has been a constant adventure we’re desperately trying to get through together as we walk with Jesus and trust Him to write our story.

-One of my favorite things about being married to Reid is getting to be parents together, and the Lord has blessed us with six beautiful babies: Emma Leigh, Friedrich Uriah, Sophie Noël, and Charlie James, who died in my womb at 37 weeks.
+One of my favorite things about being married to Reid is getting to be parents together, and the Lord has blessed us with seven beautiful babies: Emma Leigh, Friedrich Uriah, Sophie Noël, Finn Isaac, and Charlie James, who died in my womb at 37 weeks.
 Losing baby Charlie, was the heartbreak of our lives.
 And then, to our shock and devastation, two more babies died in my womb the same year Charlie died.
-Losing our last three babies has been the deepest sorrow of our lives, and there is absolutely nothing that has more shattered (or probably more strengthened) our faith…than trusting God with this part of our story.
+Losing three babies in a row has been the deepest sorrow of our lives, and there is absolutely nothing that has more shattered (or probably more strengthened) our faith…than trusting God with this part of our story.

 For over a year, we did not know the cause of my failing health, or the reason for our reoccurring pregnancy losses, and then, on February 14th, 2014 we received the devastating news that our family had been poisoned by exposure to toxic black mold and mycotoxins found in the house where we were living.

 Finding out that our entire family was dangerously sick from mold exposure, and that we could no longer keep anything we owned that had been exposed to the mycotoxins in our house, was both overwhelming and devastating.
 And also…a relief.
 It has been a long and painfully slow journey of mold recovery, but we are also so grateful that we finally have a name to put to the enemy that has stolen so much from our lives.
 It has been a long journey filled with many twists and set backs along the way.
 At the same time, we have truly seen overwhelming evidence of God’s sovereign hand upon our family, and the love and care of the body of Christ, each and every step of the way.